quality icon

 Average car insurance cost in Rhode Island by age

-Let’s take a closer look at how much you might pay in Rhode Island for a full coverage policy based on your age and gender.
+Here’s a breakdown of what you might pay for full coverage in Rhode Island, based on age and gender.

 Average car insurance cost in Rhode Island for young drivers

-For instance, 20-year-old male drivers in Rhode Island pay an average of $7,762 per year for car insurance, while females of the same age pay $6,602.
+For instance, a 20-year-old male driver in Rhode Island pays an average of $7,762 annually for car insurance, compared to $6,602 for a female driver of the same age.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers